 Graduate Certificate in Nonprofit Management

 Prepare to make an impact in the world around you with the Nonprofit Management Graduate Certificate at Temple University’s College of Liberal Arts.
-The 12-credit hour certificate program is primarily designed for graduate students aspiring to nonprofit careers.
+The 12-credit hour certificate program is entirely online and primarily designed for graduate students aspiring to nonprofit careers.

 Nonprofits play a critical problem-solving role in society, responding to challenges like access to healthcare, criminal justice reform, education reform, hunger, sustainability and more.
 The National Center for Charitable Statistics estimates that the U.S. has roughly 1.5 million nonprofits employing over 14 million workers.
 In this program, you will learn about the diversity of nonprofits and how these organizations vary in size, structure and scope.